archivesspace/tech-docs/provisioning/tuning.md

 ## Application Settings

 The application itself can tuned in numerous ways.
-It’s a good idea to read the [configuring documentation](http://archivesspace.github.io/archivesspace/user/configuring-archivesspace/), as there are numerous settings that can be adjusted to fit your needs.
+It’s a good idea to read the [configuration documentation](http://archivesspace.github.io/archivesspace/user/configuring-archivesspace/), as there are numerous settings that can be adjusted to fit your needs.

-A important thing to note that since ArchivesSpace is a java application, it’s possible to set the memory allocations used by the JVM.
+An important thing to note that since ArchivesSpace is a java application, it’s possible to set the memory allocations used by the JVM.
 There are numerous articles on the internet full of information about what the optimal settings are, which will depend greatly on the load your server is experiencing and the hardware.
 It’s a good idea to monitor the application and ensure that it’s not hitting the top limits what you’ve set as the heap.

 These settings are: